Page-bottom layout change on the way. Details here.

 - Amoral Attorney: Ooka/Johnson.
 In the Japanese version he says outright he has no problem twisting the facts, and claims "the truth" is whatever tale he can spin for the court.

 - Anime Hair: Lector.

-- Anti-Villain: Crump is by far the most sympathetic of the Big 5, aside from his humiliating treatment in his duel with Tea, he had Abusive Parents and only fond comfort in watching penguins at the zoo.
-He eventually worked up the ranks to gain enough authority to get his own amusement park, but Seto turned it down.
+- Anti-Villain: Crump is by far the most sympathetic of the Big 5, aside from his humiliating treatment in his duel with Tea.
+He had Abusive Parents and only found comfort in watching penguins at the zoo, jealous of their deeply paternal bonds with their children.
+He eventually worked up the ranks to gain enough authority to get his own penguin-themed amusement park, but Seto turned it down.

 - Arc Villain: In the "Virtual World" and "Virtual Nightmare" arcs, though in the latter they're subordinate to Noah and Gozaburo.